What to Look for When Choosing Rolls for Rolling Machines?

 Surface Finish

-• Mirror finish: Ideal for producing highly reflective surfaces
+• Mirror finish: Ideal for manufacturing highly reflective surfaces

-• Satin finish: Suitable for creating a uniform, non-reflective appearance
+• Satin finish: Perfect for a consistent, non-shiny look

-• Textured finish: Used for creating specific patterns or improving grip
+• Textured finish: Used to produce certain patterns or improve grip

 The choice of surface finish should align with your product specifications and customer requirements.